jm33-m0/emp3r0r/README.md

 - [how to use](https://github.com/jm33-m0/emp3r0r/wiki)
 - **collaborators wanted!!!** please [contact me](https://jm33.me/pages/got-something-to-say.html) if you are interested
 - **cross-platform** support is in progress, contribute if you want emp3r0r to run on other systems
+- **Windows** is officially supported with core features enabled, but it **won't** be open sourced. however, you can **port emp3r0r to any platforms** that golang supports, with the codebase provided here, ask any questions [here](https://github.com/jm33-m0/emp3r0r/discussions/24)

 ____